CodeGlassDotIO/Docs/_docs/views/mainwindow/newapplication.md

 ---
-title: View - Main Menu - Add Applciation
+title: View - Main Menu - Add Application
 description: How to add a new application to profile
 ---
 # Add a new Application